mikaelsjovind/mikeysvensson.github.io/_posts/2017-02-21-syntax-highlighting-on-github-pages.md

 }
 ```

 Next it's time to write some code blocks in your markdown file.
-To do this you write three backticks followed by the language you want to highlight.
+To do this you write three backticks before and after the code block you want to highlight.
+To specify a specific syntax highlight follow the beginning backticks with the language you are using.

 The above code block was create with the markdown below:

 ```markdown
 I use the following CSS: